 - Filing forms for financial aid: March 1

-Transfer applications will continue to be accepted and reviewed on a rolling basis after these deadlines.
-For more information, call the Office of Admissions at (888) GO-SALVE or email the transfer counselor.
+Applications are accepted on a rolling, space-available basis after each deadline.
+For more information, contact the Office of Admissions at (401) 341-2908 or email@example.com.

 Salve Regina welcomes transfer applicants for all majors except nursing.
 If you are interested in a career in the health care industry, we encourage you to consider a degree in biology, chemistry, psychology, health care administration, social work or other related areas.
-For more information about career opportunities through these programs, visit our undergraduate departments and programs webpage.
+For more information about career opportunities through these programs, visit our degree finder.